PFunnell/PFunnell.github.io/_posts/2025-04-14-obsidian-linker.md

 ## What's in a name?

 We called this 'Metisem' a contraction of Metis, the pre-Olympian goddess of wisdom, counsel and deep thought and 'semantic'.
-A bit pretentious maybe but you've got to have a name. :blush:
+A bit pretentious maybe but you've got to have a name. 😊

 → [View it on GitHub](https://github.com/PFunnell/metisem)